Looking for the best spare wheel bag to store dirty gear? Then read on because, in this guide, we will help you find the perfect 4X4 rear wheel bag.

 These dirty gear bags are completely waterproof and have three drainage holes at the bottom for liquid to run out.
 This also makes the Bushranger spare wheel rubbish bag easy to clean at the end of your camping trip.
 Simply give it a hose out and hang it on the line to dry.

 Suitable for most vehicles with a rear mounted spare wheel, the Bushranger dirty gear bag is the perfect solution for keeping your rubbish or dirty gear stored while on the road.

-Made from waterproof heavy duty rip stop polycotton canvas, this wheel cover bag features four separate compartments – the most compartments out of all the bags in these reviews.
-You’ve got the large main compartment and two side pockets and one front pocket.
-All together, you have 45 litres of storage space.
+Made from waterproof heavy duty material, this wheel cover bag features three separate compartments.
+You’ve got the large 63 litre main compartment and two side pockets, each with 7.5 litres of storage.
+Altogether, you have 78 litres of storage space.

-The large compartment features number 10 coil lockable zippers, perfect for keeping the compartment secure from wannabe thieves.
 In addition to the top zipper, the main compartment also has a zipper at the bottom, so you can easily retrieve your rubbish bags.
 This makes it much easier than lifting heavy rubbish bags from the top.
-Inside the main compartment is also a brass eyelet to allow any liquid to leak out the bottom.
+Inside the main compartment is also a drainage hole to allow any liquid to leak out the bottom.

 The MSA 4X4 rear wheel bag is one of the more expensive bags in this guide – but made from top quality fabric and hardware, this is a heavy duty bag perfect for those regularly on the road.

 This tough bag is made from quality 1680 denier PVC, backed with nylon and double reinforced sides.
 In layman’s terms, that just means it’s bloody solid and will not tear when it’s full of rubbish or dirty gear.
 In addition, it comes with a fully adjustable harness system to fit on a range of different sized tyres – plus, it’s easy to install and remove.